athicha/metapoison/README.md

 * Run ```victim.py``` to validate the crafted poisons on a new network trained from scratch.

 Since the comet_ml API has been updated, some API enpoints do not work anymore.
-Some changes has been made as follows
+Some changes have been made as follow
 1. We hardcoded the number of the GPU to 1 since the set_available_gpus(utils.py) results in an error.
 2. We suggested to put your comet API key directly into the code, you will see "your_api_key" where you need to provide the API key
 3. In main.py, comet_pull_weights_gen(api) has been updated for the new API